 The brilliant mosaic of the water fountain reflects into the pool as a visitor lazes on the steps beyond.

-The mostly neutral color scheme of the bridge brings out the warm spots of color in the stone giving it a historic touch.
+The mostly neutral color scheme of the bridge brings out the warm spots of color in the stone enhancing their historic.

 The bright backlight coming in through the doors made the photograph I took almost black and white, so I had the liberty of playing with colors bringing out the interaction between the neutral stripes of the crosswalk and the bright stripes inside the museum.